FriwiDev/thesis/scenarios/local_edgeslicing/README.md

 ### Observation

 #### Raw output from iperf3
-When sending 8M of UDP packets from h1 to h2 via iperf3, we get an output similar to this:
+When sending 8M of UDP packets from h1 to h2 via iperf3 (under attack), we get an output similar to this:

 ```
 $> iperf3 -c 10.0.0.11 --udp --port 8888 -b 8M -t 10